fbergmann/edit-spatial/README.md

 This project contains a prototype editor for manipulating models using SBML Models using [SBML Level 3](http://sbml.org/Documents/Specifications) with the [Spatial package](http://sbml.org/Community/Wiki/SBML_Level_3_Proposals/Spatial_Geometries_and_Spatial_Processes "Spatial package").

 ## Using the Editor
 There is not much there just yet, basically just open the SBML model in it and inspect / modify the geometry.
-More to come...
+Currently supported geometries are images and analytic geometries.
+To make it easier to compose analytic geometries.
+The following predefined functions can be used:

+* CIRCLE: use like: `CIRCLE(x,y,25,25,10)`
+* ELLIPSE: use like: `ELLIPSE(x,y,25,25,10,10)`
+* RECTANGLE: use like: `RECT(x,y,10,10,10,10)`
+* FISH: use like: `FISH(x,y,width,height)`

 ## How to build
 The project is a .NET project simply open and compile `EditSpatial.sln` with either Visual Studio or MonoDevelop.